glouw/weaver/README.md

 ![screenshot](img/weaver.png)

-Weaver weaves a spider tapesty of your favorite bitmap image.
+Weaver weaves a spider tapestry of your favorite bitmap image.

 Assuming you have the following installed: